 Uber and Cabify available in larger cities

 From historic paradors to modern luxury resorts, Úbeda offers exceptional accommodation for every traveler.
-Discover charming boutique hotels in the city center, family-friendly resorts near the beach, or authentic rural retreats that showcase the best of Spanish hospitality and local culture.
+Learn about charming boutique hotels in the city center, family-friendly resorts near the beach, or authentic rural retreats that showcase the best of Spanish hospitality and local culture.

 Savor the authentic flavors of Úbeda, where centuries-old recipes meet innovative culinary artistry.
 From traditional tapas bars serving time-honored dishes to Michelin-starred restaurants pushing culinary boundaries, every meal tells the story of Spain's rich gastronomic heritage and vibrant food culture.